Nicole Wilson – Lawyer, Environmentalist, and Mom

 Tildenville:

-Tildenville is considered one of the oldest and smallest cities in Orange County.
-This community is famous for its rich family histories and events that build over the time a very important heritage.
-Luther F. Tilden came to Orange County from the north in 1875.
-He purchased 561 acres in an area in unincorporated Orange County later named Tildenville and became a leading citrus grower.
-Tildenville started being developed from that time.
+Tildenville is one of the oldest and smallest communities in Orange County, known for its rich family histories and important heritage.
+This tight-knit community has a deep sense of tradition, with events and stories passed down through generations.
+It all started when Luther F. Tilden came to Orange County from the north in 1875.
+He bought 561 acres in what would later be called Tildenville and became a leading citrus grower, kicking off the development of the area.

 Williamsburg: